sebadob/rauthy/CONTRIBUTING.md

 As long as you don't use passkeys, it should work right away.
 If you however want to test passkeys with the local dev ui, you need to adjust the port for `RP_ORIGIN` in the `rauthy.cfg`.

+### Local SMTP Relay

+If you want to use a local SMTP relay for testing E-Mails, there are just recipes for [maildev](https://github.com/maildev/maildev):

+`just maildev-start` will start the docker container for `maildev`.
+The UI will be available via http://localhost:1080 You need to set in the config:
+- `SMTP_URL=localhost`
+- `SMTP_DANGER_INSECURE=true`

+You can stop the container with `just maildev-stop`.

 ## Before Submitting a PR

 This project does not have any actions and automatic pipelines set up yet.